 When you have an emergency, one of our many North Texas Medical City ER locations has you covered.
 With average wait times posted online, if you do have an emergency, you can spend less time waiting and more time on the moments that matter most.

 Find a fast Medical City ER near you.

 When to Go to the ER … and What to Do When You Get There

 Sometimes you’re just not sure if the symptoms you or a family member are experiencing are serious enough to go to the ER.
 Here are some common pediatric and adult symptoms — including sharp stomach pain, high fever, aches and back pain, breathing problems and broken bones — and when they warrant a trip to the ER.

 Waiting in an ER, especially with a sick or hurt child, can be a frightening and frustrating experience.
 To help you get the most benefit from your next ER visit, here are 4 Things to Know Before You Go to the ER.

 For Urgent and Family Care, Choose CareNow®

 For minor accidents and injuries, diagnosis and treatment of general illnesses such as colds and flu, immunizations, school physicals and more, CareNow Urgent Care Centers offer board certified family physicians, urgent care specialists and convenient web check-in.
-With no appointment necessary and locations across DFW, taking care of your family’s health has never been easier.
+With no appointment necessary and locations across North Texas, taking care of your family’s health has never been easier.